maralla/mnist-rs/README.md

 mnist-rs
 ========

-Handwritten digit recognition neural network implemented in pure Rust trains on MNIST dataset.
+Handwritten digit recognition neural network built from scratch in Rust, trained on the MNIST dataset.

 ## Quick Start